 Most people generally do not expect to be at risk from the products they choose to use on a frequent basis.
 However, the reality is that there are many products that cause injury that remain on the market.
 Sometimes, the product maker is unaware of the risk of injury or harm until an incident occurs.
 However, in other cases, the maker is well aware of the risk posed by a defective product, but fails to disclose or warn due to profit motives.

 Americans are known for being a consumerist society.
-For this reason, it seems that that new products continue to be developed and flood the marketplace, all with the goal of improving or simplifying people's lives.
+For this reason, it seems that new products continue to be developed and flood the marketplace, all with the goal of improving or simplifying people's lives.
 Unfortunately, in addition to the products that make lives better, there are many products that cause injury.
 Virginia residents should know that there is legal recourse to hold the manufacturers of dangerous products responsible for any damages or injuries that result from use of such products.